Skip to main content

 Security Policy

-1. Principle of Least Privilege: Grant only necessary permissions to domains and applications
+1. Principle of Least Privilege: Grant permissions only to necessary domains and applications

 Credential Management

-Monitoring and Alerting
+Monitoring and Auditing

-• Configure abnormal access alert rules
+• Configure abnormal access alarm rules (e.g., abnormal geolocation, sudden surge in access volume)

-• Monitor API call source distribution
+• Monitor API call source distribution and frequency

-• Regularly audit security source configurations
+• Regularly audit security source configuration

 Configuration Checklist

-• Whether unnecessary domains are restricted
+• Is access to unnecessary domains and applications restricted

-• Whether credentials are rotated regularly
+• Are credentials rotated regularly (3-6 months)

-• Whether obsolete configurations have been removed
+• Have obsolete configurations and unused credentials been removed

 Frequently Asked Questions

-3. Revoke old credentials
+3. Revoke the old credentials in the console

-4. Check for abnormal access
+4. Check the Cloud Development logs to investigate abnormal access